amyawu/CEN3031-Project/Sprint3.md

 TestCreateUser - Checks if a user can be created using a POST request, requiring for the email and password to be unique.

+TestHashPassword - Tests to see if a password can be hashed for storage in bcrypt.
+Will fail if there's an error or if the hash is empty.

+TestUserLogin - Tests the comparison function from bcrypt to make sure that inputted password matches the saved hash password.

 # Backend Documentation
 Link: https://github.com/amyawu/CEN3031-Project/blob/main/Back-end%20Documentation.pdf